Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

     Amplitude may add more events in a future version, and this configuration enables tracking for those events as well.

-Similarly, you can disable Amplitude to track all events mentioned above with the code sample below.
+Use the code sample below to disable tracking the above-mentioned tracking events.

 === "Swift"